 What does the role of casual tutor involve?

-The Position Description outlines the duties and requirements of a casual tutor.
-Before submitting your application, please read this document thoroughly to ensure you meet the minimum requirements.
+The position description outlines the duties and requirements of a casual tutor.
+Before submitting your application, please read this document thoroughly and ensure you meet the minimum requirements.

 What is the length of engagement?